TrackMania (2003 video game): Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
 Alex Navarro of GameSpot called the game "completely worth it if you have any interest in PC driving games or ever liked miniature cars as a kid."
 Saying that "the driving mechanics aren't perfect, and it isn't much to look at," he nevertheless called it "a great game with plenty of depth and lasting appeal."
 Scott Osborne of GameSpy called the races "fast-paced and reasonably fun," but also said that "they're often too easy and always much too short," criticizing the brevity of the game's single-player and puzzle mode.
 Tom McNamara of IGN said that "the game looks pretty good," but that it was "not fun to play so much as being fun to play around with," ultimately calling it "a temporary diversion" that "just can't compete with the big boys."

 GameSpot described the game as the best computer game of July 2004.
 The game was also a runner-up for the site's "Most Surprisingly Good Game" award, which went to The Chronicles of Riddick: Escape from Butcher Bay.

 TrackMania Original

-TrackMania Original is an October 12, 2005 re-release of TrackMania that runs on the Sunrise graphics engine.
+TrackMania Original is an October 12, 2005 re-release of TrackMania that runs on the TrackMania Sunrise graphics engine.
 It features over 10 new block types, from PowerUp! and SpeedUp! (unreleased) patches, as well as some functionality from Sunrise such as ad-panels and MediaTracker effects.
 This version also allows the player to import 3D models for the cars, which can also be skinned.
 It was released free of charge for owners of TrackMania, in the form of a patch/expansion pack, and made available in store as a cheap collector's edition containing bonus features.